eddyerburgh/data-structures-in-practice/content/posts/hash-tables.md

 Python implements dictionaries using hash tables.

-The rest of this blog post I'll show you how Python uses a hash table to implement the following code:
+In the rest of this post I'll show you how Python uses a hash table to implement the following code:

 ```python
 d = {}